robert-giaquinto/cuda_autoencoder/README.md

 ```
 2. Convert MNIST data from binary to a CSV file via `python convert_mnist_to_txt.py`

+After extracting the data, all parameters (including which data files to train on) can be set in the header file `dA.h` or `dA_naive.h`.
+Sensible defaults given for these.

 ### Compiling
 Compile the programs with the MAKEFILE included in this repository.
-This will produce two executables: `dA_naive` and `dA` reflecting our naive and final implementations.
+Presently, the MAKEFILE will not compile the naive implementation (although this code can be uncommented to do so).